freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/relatistic-plastics/4-import-into-unity.md

 ## Step 1: Import the FBX

-Open your scene in Unity, and use the *Project* window to navigate to where you've exported your FBX.
+Open your scene in Unity and use the *Project* window to navigate to where you've exported your FBX.

 > [!note]
 > We recommend storing models at `Assets/<Table Name>/Models`, and texture at `Assets/<Table Name>/Textures`.
 If you haven't already, copy `Plastics-01.png` as `Plastics.png` and `Plastics.fbx` into the corresponding folders.